smxi/inxi/README.txt

 This is simply a page with links to actual inxi resources, which can be useful for developers and people with technical questions.
-No attempt will be made to reproduce those external resources here on codeberg.org.
+No attempt will be made to reproduce those external resources on codeberg.org.
 You'll find stuff like how to export to json/xml there, and basic core philosophies, etc.

 --------------------------------------------------------------------------------
 IRC
 --------------------------------------------------------------------------------

-You can go to: irc.oftc.net or irc.libera.chat channel #smxi
+You can go to:

+irc.oftc.net or irc.libera.chat channel #smxi

 but be prepared to wait around for a while to get a response.
 Generally it's better to use codeberg.org issues.